Are Surveys Effective in UX Research?

 1. Surveys may result in skewed data

-Fact of the matter is, no one likes to be on the receiving end of user research surveys.
-Unlike Buzzfeed quizzes, there's no instant gratification at the end of a product survey telling you what Harry Potter character you're.
-This means, by default survey responders fall into 'love you' or 'hate you' buckets.
+The fact of the matter is, no one likes to be on the receiving end of user research surveys.
+Unlike Buzzfeed quizzes, there's no instant gratification at the end of a product survey telling you what Harry Potter character you are.
+This fact means, by default survey responders fall into “love you” or “hate you” buckets.

 You'll get a proportionally higher number of responses from people who really like your product or really hate it.
-In statistics, this is called Sampling Bias.
-This is a problem.
-You need your data to be unbiased so the synthesized insights don't lead you towards creating products that only a small subset of your users want or don't want.
+In statistics, this phenomenon is called sampling bias, and it’s a problem.
+You need your data to be unbiased so the synthesized insights don't lead you toward creating products that only a small subset of your users want or don't want.

 2. Surveys often result in poor qualitative data